 What do the selector expressions in the recursive clauses compute?

 The data definitions tell you what kind of data these expressions extract and the interpretations of the data definitions tell you what this data represents.

 Use the purpose statement of the function to determine what the value of the recursion means not how it computes this answer.
 If the purpose statement doesn't tell you the answer, improve the purpose statement.

-How can you combine these values into the desired answer?
+How can the function combine these values to get the desired answer?